Historical Context for the SW Portland Trolleys

 The brightly lit 1905 Exposition was also a showcase for the electricity being transmitted from Oregon City.
 The public’s appetite for electric trolleys and electrified homes built to a crescendo, and by 1906 Portland General Electric had combined with two rail companies to form the Portland Railway Light and Power Company, which oversaw 28 electric trolley lines and numerous power plants.
 This and the growing demand for passenger rail service to the outlying areas set the stage for the larger and sturdier electric interurbans.

 Technically East Side Railway Company started the first electric interurban service in 1892, between downtown and Oregon City, but unlike the west side lines, it carried freight as well as passengers.
-The passenger-only Oregon Electric Railway began running on the Metropolitan F Line’s old right-of-way in 1908, later extending its reach through Multnomah and Garden Home, where it split into routes west to Forest Grove and south through the Willamette Valley.
+The passenger-only Oregon Electric Railway began running on the Metropolitan FP Line’s old right-of-way in 1908, later extending its reach through Multnomah and Garden Home, where it split into routes west to Forest Grove and south through the Willamette Valley.
 Southern Pacific Railroad rerouted their noisy and smoky freight trains outside the downtown core, and in 1914 electrified their Fourth Street line (now Barbur), along which the iconic Red Electrics traveled west to Beaverton, Hillsboro, and Forest Grove and south to Eugene.
 The SP also acquired the right-of-way along the west side of the Willamette River to run a Red Electric more directly through the Willamette Valley.

 Past and future: One of the last steam trains to run down Fourth Street, with the automobile already making an appearance.